‘American Horror Story’

-Now that it’s 9th season has just started with ‘1984’ let’s take a look at what’s in store with this season and then back at some of the stand out songs from previous seasons and then we will share an ultimate soundtrack covering all songs from all seasons.
+Now that it’s 10th season is upon us with ‘Double Feature’ let’s take a look at what’s in store with this season and then back at some of the stand out songs from previous seasons and then we will share an ultimate soundtrack covering all songs from all seasons.

 American Horror Story: 1984 is the ninth season of the FX horror anthology television series American Horror Story, created by Ryan Murphy and Brad Falchuk.
 It premiered on September 18, 2019.
 The season has been described as being heavily influenced by 1980s classic horror slasher films such as Friday the 13th and Halloween.